Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Mrs. D’Aquino was convicted on a single count of treason, relating to a broadcast she was alleged to have made to American servicemen in October 1944, referring to the loss of their ships.
 According to prosecution testimony, she said: “Orphans of the Pacific, you really are orphans now.
 How will you get home now that all your ships are lost?”

+Eight days later, on October 6, 1949, U.S. District Judge Michael Roche sentenced ‘Tokyo Rose’ to 10 years in prison and fined her $10,000.
+Her release on January 28, 1956 after serving over 6 years at the Federal Reformatory for Women in Alderson, West Virginia, and a total of 8-1/2 years in custody, would seem to have closed the book on the infamous ‘Tokyo Rose.’

+It would have except for two things: ‘Tokyo Rose’ never existed; and the woman accused, prosecuted, convicted and imprisoned of being her was innocent.

-She was stripped of her U.S. citizenship and received a sentence of 10 years in prison and a $10,000 fine.
-She was sent to a federal women’s prison in Alderson, W.Va., where she was said to have spent many hours playing bridge with “Axis Sally” Gillars.
+She was stripped of her U.S. citizenship and was sent to a federal women’s prison in Alderson, W.Va., where she was said to have spent many hours playing bridge with “Axis Sally” Gillars.

-Released after six years for good behavior, Mrs. D’Aquino worked quietly to exonerate herself.
+Released after six years for good behaviour, Mrs. D’Aquino worked quietly to exonerate herself.

 By then, her personal life had crumbled.
 Her husband came to her defense during the trial only to be bullied into signing an agreement never again to enter the United States.
 Their separation — she declined to leave the United States — led to their reluctant divorce.